 - Siege Engines: Siege creeps, which are shaped like cannons (Radiant) or catapults (Dire), deal bonus damage to buildings and prefer to target them over other creeps.

 - We Have Reserves: Played Up to Eleven.
+The Ancients will produce creeps indefinitely, and will never run out.

 - Zerg Rush: Mega creeps will adopt this strategy.
 While individual mega creeps are not that strong compared to heroes at that point of time, there are just so goddamned many of them, making it very difficult to clear waves of mega creeps or to push against them, and it is also completely possible to get killed by them if you aren't careful.